 An incredible ride along the River Yulong on bamboo rafts.
 The crystal clear water, karstic hills covered with lush vegetation and ancient bridges make for some fabulous views.
 You'll lunch in a restaurant where you can try the local speciality: fish cooked in beer, before visiting the famous "Silver Cave" with its huge stalactites and stalagmites.

 These excursions can be booked on-site at the resort's tours desk

 Price is per adult, based on double occupancy (room category based on availability).

-Membership fees of $60/adult are included in the price calendar.
+Membership fees of $60/adult are not included in the price calendar.